-5 Grocery Store Items That Help You Combat COVID
+Essential Grocery Store Items That Can Help You Combat COVID

-A new study co-authored by De-Yu Xie, a professor of plant and microbial biology at North Carolina State University, suggests that specific chemical compounds in green tea have the ability to inhibit the main enzyme or protease (Mpro) in SARS-CoV-2, the virus which causes COVID-19.
+A recent study co-authored by De-Yu Xie, a professor of plant and microbial biology at North Carolina State University, suggests that specific chemical compounds in green tea have the ability to inhibit the main enzyme, or protease (Mpro), in SARS-CoV-2—aka the virus that causes COVID-19.

 "Green tea has five tested chemical compounds that bind to different sites in the pocket on Mpro, essentially overwhelming it to inhibit its function," Xie said.
 (If the protease enzyme is inhibited, the virus can't replicate.
 The protease inhibitors prevent the virus from forming mature particles.)